 Take in views of London's iconic landmarks from the ship deck as we sail into London via the Thames.
 Disembark and head to the airport for an overnight flight home.
 (B)

-Book by March 31 ,2017 and receive complimentary round-trip international airfare from New York, or choose to apply the savings as a credit to your expedition cost.
+Book now and receive complimentary round-trip international airfare from New York, or choose to apply the savings as a credit to your expedition cost.
 We'll also cover your bar tab on board and all tips for the crew.